GeekyShiva/aframe-presentation-kit/content.md

 ## Building Blocks for the VR Web

-@you / 01 January 2016 / San Francisco, CA
+Ram / Mozilla India Meetup 2016

 ------